Clinical Psychology Guide

 In order to practice, you’ll need to have your doctorate.
 A cognitive psychology PhD is an intense program and generally takes at least four to five years to complete.
 You will also be required to work in an internship with a qualified cognitive psychologist prior to beginning work on your own.

-Courses that will pertain specifically to your degree will include cognitive learning, neuroscience, advanced social psychology and life-span development, as well as advanced research methods training that will include statistics, psychometrics and structural equations.
+Courses that will pertain specifically to your degree will include cognitive learning, neuroscience, behavioral therapy, advanced social psychology and life-span development, as well as advanced research methods training that will include statistics, psychometrics and structural equations.